ZcashFoundation/GrantProposals-2018Q2/README.md

 ## The Proposal Process

 1. The proposer files a *pre-proposal* in this dedicated Github repository: https://github.com/ZcashFoundation/GrantProposals-2018Q2/issues The should explain the tentative proposal–informally but in detail.
-This must be done by **April 27th, 2018.**
+This must be done by **May 18th, 2018.**
 1. Public discussion will ensue in comments on the *pre-proposal*.
 The discussion will hopefully include support, critique, suggestions for improvements, and pointers to relevant resources.
-1. The Zcash Foundation Grant Review committee will, following this discussion, inform proposers whether they are invited to submit a full proposal by **May 18th, 2018**.
+1. The Zcash Foundation Grant Review committee will, following this discussion, inform proposers whether they are invited to submit a full proposal by **May 30th, 2018**.
 This invitation is advisory, and indicates the committee's evaluation of whether it is likely that a submission along the lines outlined in pre-proposal can be strong candidate for funding.
 Whether to proceed with the submission remains at the discretion of the proposers.
 1. Subsequently, and no later than **June 15th, 2018**: the proposer will post a formal stand-alone *Submission* document, as an attachment in the *Issue*.
 The *Submission* should summarize the official proposal, following the structure outlined below.
 We strongly encourage an earlier draft *Submission* well in advance of this date, as the proposer may decide to revise the *Submission* to address ongoing feedback.
 New versions are always accepted as attachments in the *Issue*, but only the last version submitted on or before **June 15th, 2018** will be considered by the Grant Review Committee.
 1. After the *Submission* Deadline, the Zcash Foundation Grant Review Committee will convene to make its funding decision, based on the submissions, the community feedback gathered in the issues, and possibly other consultation.